18 Books About Birding and Gardening to Read Now

-If you love birdwatching, flower gardens and vegetable gardens, check out our favorite birding and gardening books you'll want to read now.
+If you love birdwatching, flower gardens and vegetable gardens, check out our favorite books about birding and gardening.

-Read how one birder set out to see half of the world’s bird population within the span of a year.
+In Birding Without Borders, read how one birder set out to see half of the world’s bird population within the span of a year.
 His journey takes him to 41 countries and all seven continents, and he shares all the ups and downs of his Big Year.
 Check out bird and nature books for kids that make perfect gifts.

 Birds of North America

-Page through this gorgeous book, offering detailed photos of more than 650 birds.
+Page through this gorgeous birding book, offering detailed photos of more than 550 birds.
 Many of the species featured in Birds of North America are shown in various plumage stages, helping readers better identify birds in different life stages.
 Check out our favorite hummingbird books.

 The Sibley Guide to Birds